planetrobbie/terraform-vault-lb/README.md

 This Terraform code instantiate a Google Cloud HTTPS Load Balancer as a Frontend to a Vault Cluster.

+Load Balancer health checking is using `/v1/sys/health` endpoint to only load balance to the active Vault node in the cluster.

+When leader fails, another cluster will be elected, so our Load Balancer will automatically load balance to the new one.
+See more details on [documentation](https://www.vaultproject.io/api/system/health.html)

 ## Usage

 Once you've specified the following variables values in your `terraform.tfvars`